swanguni/Azure-Synapse-TPC-DS-Benchmark-Testing/README.md

 The proposed testing framework and artifacts can help account teams to accelerate and execute benchmark testing POC requests with industry-standard (e.g., TPC-DS) benchmark data to simulate a suite of standard data analytic workloads (e.g., loading, performance queries, concurrency testing), against a proposed Azure data platform (e.g., Azure Synapse), to obtain a representative evaluation metrics.

-This new IP will help the customer or account team to quickly address the following challenges.
+This repo will help the customer or account team to quickly address the following challenges.
 - Develop a reference architecture and automate the provisioning of resources required for benchmark testing tasks (e.g., data generation, batch loading, performance optimization, deployment).
 - Execute an evaluation for developing an objective assessment on key criteria such as performance and TCO.
 - Run proof-of-concepts to understand the platform capabilities - focusing on price-performance criteria and augmenting POC results with demos to the customer.